gvtulder/elasticdeform/README.md

 In addition to the normal, forward deformation, this package also provides a function that can backpropagate the gradient through the deformation.
 This makes it possible to use the deformation as a layer in a convolutional neural network.
-For convenience, a TensorFlow wrapper is provided in `elasticdeform.tf`.
+For convenience, TensorFlow and PyTorch wrappers are provided in `elasticdeform.tf` and `elasticdeform.torch`.

 Installation